2026 Rotating Car Seat Comparison & Ratings

 Comments: The installation of the Joie Matcha SI is very similar to the Chili Spin SI.
 The belt routing is not intuitive.
 If you can’t see the far side of the beltpath when routing the seatbelt, it helps to have a second person sitting inside the vehicle, making sure that the belt is routed correctly on the buckle side.

-Installation using the LATCH strap is more straightforward (once you figure out how to route the strap, which is oddly connected to the lanyard), but you still need to route the LATCH strap under the guides on both sides of the beltpath.
+Installation using the LATCH strap is more straightforward (once you figure out how to route the strap, which is oddly connected to the lanyard), but you still need to route the strap under the lockoff and under the guides on both sides of the beltpath.
 With a LATCH weight limit of 35 lbs. (rear or forward-facing), a seatbelt installation will likely be necessary at some point.

-The hip side-impact bolsters inside the seat must be used until 40 lbs. and are separate from the infant insert, although they are bundled together when you take the seat out of the box.
-If the child is already over 11 lbs. (but still under 40 lbs.), you will need to remove the infant insert but keep the side bolsters in the seat.
+The hip side-impact bolsters inside the seat must be used until 40 lbs. and are separate from the infant insert.
+However, the seat comes out of the box with the infant insert enveloping the side bolsters.
+If/when the child exceeds 11 lbs., you will need to separate the two - removing the infant insert but keeping the side bolsters in the seat until the child weighs 40 lbs.

 The addition of a highback booster mode is nice, but like most 3-in-1 car seats, kids may find it impossible to buckle themselves over the bulky sides.